demathelin/robot/README.md

 ## Video

-A record is available in movie/arc.ogv
+A record of the robot moving the trajectory of type arc is available in movie/arc.ogv
 ## Optional roslaunch parameter :

 `robot_ip` IP adress of the panda robot